-The Wellbeing Hub is run by our team of Wellbeing Practitioners and aims to meet the emotional needs of all pupils.
-The Hub approach is based around solution focus/CBT/ coaching, aiming to empower pupils to address their own issues whatever these may be.
-333 students accessed this service in 2021-22, including 78 who are disadvantaged or 'pastorally vulnerable'.
-10 families have also benefited from working with our Parent Support Worker.
-We are building on that approach in our new plan.
+The Student Focus Centre (SFC) is run by our team of Wellbeing Practitioners and aims to meet the emotional needs of all pupils.
+It provides personalised support on an individual and small group basis, with priority given to students who are

+Disadvantaged.
+The SFC approach is based around solution focus/CBT and coaching.
+Our specialist staff aim to empower pupils to address their own issues, whatever these may be.
+290 students accessed this service in 2022-23, including 37 who are Disadvantaged.
+A total 25 families have also benefited from working with our Parent Support Worker.
+Our aim is to build on this, with all of our efforts underpinned by the school core values of Courage, Commitment and Compassion.